-- Section 4.1 Not-for-profit organizations that directly deliver programs to the community may be eligible for a Community Gaming Grant. - Section 4.3 To ensure the total provincial and/or federal government funding to the program remains within the 75 per cent threshold, Community Gaming Grant funding may be limited or denied. - Section 6.2 Community Gaming Grant funds must not be used for: - The development of new programs. - Adding a new component or service that has not previously been delivered. - Travel or other costs related to administrative meetings (e.g., annual general meetings, board meetings, retreats, conferences). - Replacement of reduced or eliminated funding, including government funding.
+- Section 4.1 Not-for-profit organizations that directly deliver programs to the community may be eligible for a grant. - Section 4.1 A program may be eligible if it has been delivered for a minimum of 12 consecutive months, at the time of application. - Section 4.3 To ensure the total provincial and/or federal government funding to the program remains within the 75 per cent threshold, grant funding for the program may be limited or denied. - Section 6.2 -grant funds must not be used for: - The development of new programs. - Adding a new component or service that has not previously been delivered. - Travel or other costs related to administrative meetings (e.g., annual general meetings, board meetings, retreats, conferences, etc.). - Replacement of reduced or eliminated funding, including government funding.

-If the BCACG or CCGAs seek grant funding for programming that is not directly related to supporting not-for-profit organizations with the Community Gaming Grant application process, the organization will be required to apply for this other programming separately.
+If the BCACG or CCGAs seek grant funding for programming that is not directly related to supporting not-for-profit organizations with the grant application process, the organization will be required to apply for this other programming separately.
 This programming will also be required to meet all eligibility criteria outlined in Chapter One of these guidelines.